UK COVID-19 Measures: UK Prime Minister’s Daily Press Conference

 Business Rate Holiday for Nurseries: Nurseries in England will not have to pay business rates for the 2020-21 tax year.
-This will apply to properties that are occupied by providers on the Government’s Early Years Register and are wholly or mainly used for the provision of nursery education.
+This will apply to properties occupied by providers on the Government’s Early Years Register and are used for the provision of nursery education.

 Flexible Insolvency rules: Changes will include allowing businesses undergoing restructuring to continue trading and receive supplies.
 There will also be a temporary suspension of wrongful trading provisions for company directors to remove the threat of personal liability, which will apply retrospectively from 1st March.

-Gender Pay Gap Reporting Suspension: The Government Equalities Office has suspended the requirement for eligible businesses to report gender pay gap data for the reporting year 2019/20.
+Gender Pay Gap Reporting Suspension: The Government Equalities Office has suspended requirement for businesses to report gender pay gap data for the reporting year 2019/20.

 About FTI Consulting